How to Photograph the Milky Way

 The first shot that actually works is surprising.
 You’ve done everything wrong a few times — stars are blurry streaks, or the whole frame is one dark smear — and then you nail the settings, and there it is: the Milky Way arcing across your photo, exactly like the images you’ve been scrolling past for years.
 The difference between those two outcomes is mostly two or three camera settings you’ll have for the rest of your life.

-This guide covers what those settings are, why they work, and the one planning step most beginners skip — which guarantees a bad night regardless of gear.
+Those settings are below, along with why they work and the one planning step most beginners skip, which guarantees a bad night regardless of gear.
 No advanced equipment required.
 A modern crop-sensor camera with the right lens is enough.

 The camera situation